Search

 Abraham pleads with God to spare Sodom.
 In this verse, he makes his last attempt.
 It is an extremely dangerous situation.
 But by standing in the gap, his nephew Lot and most of his family are saved.

-Losing my own business through insolvency some years ago was one of the hardest things I have ever had to go through.
+ever had to go through.
 I felt very lonely and isolated.
 But God pulled me through and brought me to a place of empathy and understanding for others facing similar situations.

 Standing in the gap for our workplaces, as Abraham did for Sodom, will help transform society.
-Those who lead these organisations will be more responsive to God’s ways, whether or not they believe in God.
-Some organisations will not survive the storm, but God can bring good out of dire circumstances.
-And any leader who knows you are rooting for them is likely to be encouraged that they do not struggle alone.
+It will help leaders of organisations to be more responsive to God’s ways, whether or not they believe in God.
+Some organisations will not survive the storm, but God can bring good out of dire

 Response

-Consider following Abraham’s example by pleading with God for a local workplace you know that is in crisis.
+Consider following Abraham’s example by pleading with God for a local workplace you know that is facing hardship or in crisis.
 You may wish to approach its leaders and ask them how best you can pray.
 Answering God’s call to pray gives us the opportunity to serve others, demonstrate solidarity, and channel God’s love.

 Prayer